COVID-19: travel health notice for all travellers

 Headlights must be on at all times.

 Penalties for drinking and driving are severe.
 The legal blood alcohol limit is 0.02 percent.
-Convicted offenders can expect heavy fines and jail sentences.
+Convicted offenders face heavy fines and jail sentences.

 Foreigners may be required to pay traffic violation fines on the spot.